Join a red meat allergy discussion with Dr. Erin McGintee at the Westhampton Free Library on September 14, 2017, at 7:00 p.m.

 Unfortunately, this event has passed.
 But the information is still relevant, so please continue reading.

-Here is an excerpt from the WHB Newsletter about the red meat allergy:
+Here is an excerpt from the WHB Newsletter about red meat allergy:

 Red meat allergy in the news